danilobml/inventory-manager/README.md

 - SOLID principles applied

 ## Run Locally:
-(If you have Docker installed)
+(If you have Docker installed, if not refer to: https://docs.docker.com/desktop)
-- Clone the repository
+- Clone repository: git clone https://github.com/danilobml/inventory-manager.git
-- Run in the promt, at the project root folder: docker-compose up -d
+- Run in your prompt, at the project root folder, the command: docker-compose up -d

 ## Paths:
 ### Auth: